-Then I moved to another flat and for the last 8 years Lesser Black-Backed Gulls have nested on our roof.
-We have had various ‘adventures’ with chicks falling out of the nest, but the most memorable one was in 2005 when a chick fell down and the parents abandoned it.
+Then I moved to another flat and for the last 8 years Lesser Black-Backed Gulls have nested on the roof.
+There have been various ‘adventures’ with chicks falling out of the nest, but the most memorable one was in 2005 when a chick fell down and the parents abandoned it.
 I rang a local bird rescue centre and the lady said she was inundated with gull chicks, she asked if I she gave me instructions was I willing to look after it?
-I did and we named the chick Jasper.
+I did and the chick was named Jasper.
 It is hard to talk about Jasper without sounding over sentimental and over the top.
 Suffice it to say that the little gull chick had a profound effect on me and changed my life in many ways.

 They say you have to be careful that you don’t ‘imprint’ on wild animals when you care for them.
-Jasper did get very fond of me and used to follow me around the garden – the lady at the rescue centre advised me to shoo him away but I could never bring myself to do it.
-I am not sure if I imprinted on Jasper, I think it is more likely that he imprinted on me and left traces of his little webbed feet all over my heart (warned you about the sentimentality!)
+Jasper did get very fond of me and used to follow me around the garden – the lady at the rescue centre advised me to shoo it away but I could never bring myself to do it.
+I am not sure if I imprinted on Jasper, I think it is more likely that he (or she) imprinted on me and left traces of his (or her 😀) little webbed feet all over my heart (warned you about the sentimentality!)

 I started to read about gulls and discovered why they seemed to be everywhere in Cardiff.
 The first thing I discovered was they are here because of us – meaning because of they we dispose of our rubbish.
 It all started in the UK with the Clean Air Act of 1956 and the use of landfill to dispose of waste.
 I also discovered that although they seem to be everywhere their numbers are actually in decline.
 The Herring Gull is Red on the RSPBs Conservation Importance List and the Lesser Black-Backed Gull is Amber.
 There is not much left for them out at sea but there is plenty landfill and rubbish on the streets inland.
 They are intelligent, opportunistic scavengers and they are trying to survive.